DD2480-Group-23/Assignment4/report.md

 **Optional (point 7): Is there something special you want to mention here?**

 - We have done work on two different projects, both: [Openverse](https://github.com/WordPress/openverse) and [Companion](https://github.com/bitfocus/companion).

+**Optionnal (point 8):**

+WordPress Openverse belongs to the open-source software ecosystem.
+This means anyone is free to look at the source code, modify it, or contribute to the project through solving issues or improving the documment.
+This is unlike much of the other proprietary software.

+**Does it replace similar proprietary software?**
+While Openverse offers functionalities similar to some proprietary software, it doesn't directly replace them due to a few key reasons:

+Proprietary software like Adobe Stock has a wider range of advanced features compared to that of Openverse.
+The difference is also clear with regards to the target audience.
+Adobe stock caters to a more professional group of designers, that might need more advanced features.
+Openverse on the other hand is a user-friendly platform perfect for people who want to use openly licensed media in their online content.
+Another main benefit of Openverse is that it can easily be integrated with Wordpress websites.